aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 4 Deploy Azure application gateway.md

    New-AzResourceGroupDeployment -ResourceGroupName $RGName -TemplateFile backend.json -TemplateParameterFile backend.parameters.json
    ```
 1. You will be prompted to provide an Admin password.
-Provide Admin password Password: <inject key="AzureAdUserPassword"></inject>.
+Provide Admin password Password: Pa55w.rd!!

 1. When the deployment is complete, go to the Azure portal home page, and then select **Virtual Machines**.